vermahere/java-explained/content/java-core/equals-vs-double-equals.md

 +++
-title = "equals() vs == in Java" draft = false
+title = "equals() vs == in Java" draft = false categories = ["java-core"]
 +++

-### equals() vs == in Java
+### Introduction

-Understanding the difference between `equals()` and `==` is one of the most common — and important — topics in Core Java.
-Although they may appear similar, they serve very different purposes, and confusing them can lead to subtle bugs.
+Understanding the difference between `equals()` and `==` is one of the most common and important topics in Core Java.
+Although they may seem similar, they serve very different purposes.
+Confusing them can lead to subtle bugs.

-This article explains what each one does, why they exist, and when to use which.
+This article explains what each one does, why they exist, and when to use each one.

 ---

 ### What does `==` do in Java?

-The `==` operator compares whether two references point to the same object in memory.
+The `==` operator checks if two references point to the same object in memory.

-For reference types, it checks identity, not content.
+For reference types, it looks at identity, not content.

 #### Example